yizimi-yuanxin/Verilog_Formatter/README.md

     r5: 2021.10.10 litianhao add the table formatter, but need to fix
     r6: 2021.10.17 litianhao add the blank format to keep two blank lines only and debug for last code
+    r7: 2021.11.08 litianhao add the assign align and format of assign's formula and debug for code of table module

 ### work to be done: